 Beech Barkspot - Diatrype disciformis

-Very similar barkspots occur on other species of decduous tree
+Very similar barkspots occur on other species of deciduous tree

 Good field photos, and you must identify species of host tree